wangraying/sglang/docs/benchmark/benchmark.md

 ### Observations

-Since the size of the radix cache is controlled by the `max_num_tokens` parameter of the server, increasing the cache size leads to a larger batch size.
+Since the size of the radix cache is determined by the `max_num_tokens` parameter of the server, increasing the cache size leads to a larger batch size.
 We observed higher output throughput, reduced TTFT, and ITL across all datasets as the cache size increases.
-However, for the Random-1000 and ShareGPT datasets, which have shorter context lenghs, the improvement saturates when the cache size is larger than 64K.
+However, for the Random-1000 and ShareGPT datasets, which have shorter context lengths, the performance gains saturates when the cache size is larger than 64K.

 ## Varying Prefilled Chunk Sizes